himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 I looked briefly into changing the containers' volume configuration, but my proof of concept pipeline hit a silent failure right away (the pipeline would endlessly hang, with no error).
-I decided to revisit that approach *if* my next plan, implementing stash and un-stash, didn't work.
+I decided to revisit that approach *if* my next plan (implementing stash and un-stash) didn't work.

 To simplify *what* to stash, and to have it work with the dynamically changing parallel stages, I decided to try a *single* stash location.
-I made a `metadata` directory that the stages could all write to and stashed it.
-My thought was that I could then unstash it at the begging of the first stage in each subsequent node, and re-stash the contents at the end of a node.
+I made a `metadata` directory that the stages could all write to, and stashed it.
+My thought was that I could then un-stash it at the start of the first stage in each subsequent node, and re-stash the contents at the end of a node.

 ```groovy